imkrrish/imkrrish.github.io/content/projects/Simple-Blog.md

 showInProjects: true
 ---

-A Simple Blog-post website.
+A Blog-post website.
 We can add, edit and delete blog-posts.